figtools/figgy.docs/docs/getting-started/basics.md

 <br/>

 ## Declarative Configuration
 'GitOps' is about defining the _desired state_ of your infrastructure in a versioned Git repository.
-Figgy's goal is to bring this same approach to application config management.
-Git repositories aren't the place for loads of Key/Value pairs though, so with Figgy, you will first 'declare' what your application needs to run.
-Next you'll use the Figgy CLI to ensure your configs are where they need to be.
+Inspired by GitOps, Figgy's goal is to bring this same approach to application config management.
+Git repositories aren't the place for loads of Key/Value pairs though, so with Figgy, first you will 'declare' what your application needs to run.
+Next you'll use the Figgy CLI to ensure your configs are where they need to be and add any missing defined configurations.
 Finally your CICD pipeline can perform additional validation at deployment time.
 This declarative definition can be dynamically generated through static code analysis or reflection.
 In other words, let your code tell your CICD process what configurations it needs.